ncbi-nlp/TrialGPT/README.md

 The second step of TrialGPT is to aggregate the criterion-level predictions to get trial-level scores, including one score for relevance and one score for eligibility.

-Please make sure that the step 1 results are ready before running the step 2 code (depending on the API response rate, matching a patient and a clinical trial normally takes less than 30s):
+Please make sure that the step 1 results are ready before running the step 2 code (depending on the API response rate, aggregating a patient-trial pair normally takes less than 20s):
 ```bash
 # format: python run_aggregation.py {split} {model}
 python run_aggregation.py sigir gpt-4